 Unfortunately, business needs aren’t always predictable and are often urgent.
 Consequently, flexibility is essential to success.

-As anyone who works with contracts knows, the devil is in the details.
+Attention to detail As anyone who works with contracts knows, the devil is in the details.
 You must be able to navigate dense, complex documents and then advocate for your business.